 This is of crucial importance, because the family is the cradle of solidarity and the school where we all learn solidarity.
 The family is the opposite of a union based on class interests.
 It is not about parents against children, or young against adults.
 In a family, all members are individuals, yet all are one.
 They all contribute to a better place for themselves, and healthy families contribute to the general social welfare.
 They have a commonality of intent to which they contribute, each according to its measure, talent, age, role, the aim being the common good.
 In a family, members learn from one another: of course, children learn from parents, but also parents learn from children, because no one is born knowing how to be a good parent.
 Parents learn it while doing it.

 We often say that the family is the model of society.
 It is so because humanity is a great family.
 The “human family” is a wonderful expression.
-Article 1 of the Universal Declaration of Human Rights precisely uses this language, where it says that “the inherent dignity and of the equal and inalienable rights of all members of the human family is the foundation of freedom, justice and peace in the world.”
+The Preamble of the Universal Declaration of Human Rights precisely uses this language, where it says that “the inherent dignity and of the equal and inalienable rights of all members of the human family is the foundation of freedom, justice and peace in the world.”